iterative/katacoda-scenarios/tracking-data-versions/step2.md

 that are stored on the cache (through the checksum of the cached version, which is stored on `file.txt.dvc`).

-The way that we used to keep track of the versions of `file1.txt.dvc` is kind of primitive, tedious, error-prone, and doesn't scale well.
+The way that we used to keep track of the versions of `file.txt.dvc` is kind of primitive, tedious, error-prone, and doesn't scale well.
-Since `file1.txt.dvc` is just a small text file, while not use GIT to keep track of its versions?
+Since `file.txt.dvc` is just a small text file, while not use GIT to keep track of its versions?
 GIT offers a lot of simplicity, comfort and flexibility